domain7/dev-wiki/tools.md

 trim_trailing_whitespace = false
 ```

-For projects that require you to use `tab` characters for indentation (Wordpress), can add the following link to your `.editorconfig` file:
+For projects that require you to use `tab` characters for indentation (WordPress), can add the following link to your `.editorconfig` file:

 ```
 indent_style = tab